‘Destiny 2’ Details Update Next Week For Masterwork Armor, Iron Banner Rewards, And Raid Bonuses

 Addition of Masterwork Armor

 Masterwork Armor builds off the introduction of Masterwork Weapons by providing an upgraded tier of Legendary gear.
 Like with weapons, all Legendary armor has a chance to drop as a Masterwork with the highest chance coming from Trials of the Nine and the Raid activities.
-They can also come from any Legendary Engram dropped in-game activities or through picking up an engram from any of the vendors.
+They can also come from any Legendary Engram dropped during in-game activities or through picking up an engram from any of the vendors.
 Existing Legendary armor can also be upgraded to Masterwork quality at the cost of Masterwork Cores and Legendary Shards.

 The hook of Masterwork Armor is each piece grants a 3 percent damage resistance when using a Super that stacks up to 15 percent when a Guardian dons a full set.
 Additionally, players can rework armor by spending Masterwork Cores and Legendary Shards to reroll the stat package of Mobility, Resilience, and Recovery.